ElaineCasey/Confidence-framing-effects/README.md

 ### Proceudre

 At the beginning of each trial, a fixation cross is presented for 500ms.
 The stimuli are presneted for 600ms.
-Participants are asked to respond using the left and right arrow keys.
+Participants are asked to respond using the 'f' and 'j' keys.
 Participants are then asked to indicate their confidence on this trial on a scale from 1 to 4 using the number keys.
 There is a 500ms break between each trial.

 #### Framing condition